nitu45641/filter-plus/readme.txt

 Ever wanted to provide a better WooCommerce filtering experience and **product filter** on your WordPress eCommerce site?
 Now you can do that with the **[Filter Plus](https://woooplugin.com/filter-plus/)** plugin.
 This will allow the store admin to add different filter options to the store.
 And by using the advanced filter, customers can easily get the desired products.

-It will help users shorten the products quickly and order from the prioritized product list.
-Filter Plus will help you to improve the user experience, and conversion rate while also helping the store owner reduce the bounce rate.
-Filter Plus as **Woocommerce Filter** plugin will help you make users more comfortable with shopping in the store.
 **Wordpress Filter** Helps you to filter blogs, custom post type by categories, tags, author , post meta, custom fields and so on.You can Filter Everything in WordPress.